nismod/git-novice/_includes/slides/08-collab.md

 ---

-## Summary

-- "`git clone` copies a remote repository to create a local repository with a remote called `origin` automatically set up."

----

 ## Discuss: Review Changes

-The Owner push commits to the repository without giving any information to the Collaborator.
+The Owner pushes commits to the repository without giving any information to the Collaborator.

 How can the Collaborator find out what has changed with command line?

-And on GitHub?
+How can they find out what changed on GitHub?

 ---